-- Containment Pressure
+- Drywell Pressure

 - Suppression Pool Level

 - SAWA Flowrate

+- MOV Position Indication

-The Drywell pressure and suppression pool level instruments are qualified to Regulatory Guide 1.97 requirements and are the same instruments used for the wetwell vent.
+The OIP states that the drywell pressure and suppression pool level instruments are qualified to Regulatory Guide 1.97 criteria and are the same instruments used for the wetwell vent.
 The SAWA flow instrumentation needs to be qualified for the expected environmental conditions.